What are EU Missions?

 There are also 2 joint calls with the Mission Restore our Ocean and Waters by 2030 and the Mission Adaptation to Climate Change.

-The applications will open on the 17 January 2023 and close on the 20 September 2023.
+Calls for applications are open and will close on 20 September 2023.

 At the moment, around 80 new project proposals responding to the Mission call 2022 are under evaluation.